SammyLord/freekaos/README.md

 ## Current Status & Next Steps

-The core functionality for chat, user lists, basic administration, and federated communication (including WebRTC signaling) is in place.
+The core functionality for global chat, user lists, basic administration, and federated communication (including WebRTC signaling and basic guild message federation) is in place.
+Foundational server-side and client-side elements for Guilds and Channels (creation, channel management, messaging) have been implemented.

-The immediate next step would be to thoroughly test the federated WebRTC call features, including call rejection, hang-ups, and busy states across instances.
+The immediate next steps include:
+*   Thoroughly testing the federated WebRTC call features and the new Guild/Channel functionalities.
+*   Refining client-side UI/UX for guilds and channels, especially owner-specific controls and unread message indicators.

 Further development could include:
 *   User accounts with persistent identities (beyond session-based usernames).
-*   Group chats and guilds.
-*   Friend systems.
+*   Full federation of guild structures (creation, deletion, channel changes) and memberships across instances.
+*   Inviting users to guilds (including users on federated instances).
 *   More robust error handling and UI/UX improvements.
 *   Encryption for messages and calls.
 *   A more dynamic peer discovery mechanism instead of a manual `peer_list.txt`.